-'Exhausted' migrants on rescue ship face four-day journey to Spain
+'Exhausted' migrants rescued from ship begin four-day journey to Spain

-(CNN)Hundreds of migrants stranded on a rescue ship in the Mediterranean could face four more days at sea as Italy works to transfer the "already exhausted" people to Spain, charity Doctors Without Borders (MSF) warned on Tuesday.
+All three ships will now proceed to Valencia, Spain, after the Spanish government on Monday agreed to take in the migrants who were rescued over the weekend.

+SOS originally said 629 people had been rescued, but revised that figure to 630 on Tuesday following a recount during the transfers.

-The Aquarius, which is carrying 629 migrants who were pulled out of the sea by rescuers over the weekend, was left stranded between Malta and the Italian island of Sicily after Italy's hardline interior minister and leader of the anti-immigration League party refused to allow it to dock.
+The Aquarius, which was carrying more than 120 unaccompanied minors and six pregnant women, was left stranded in the Mediterranean after Italy's hardline interior minister and leader of the anti-immigration League party refused to allow it to dock on Sunday.

-On Monday, Spain said it would allow the ship, which is carrying more than 120 unaccompanied minors and six pregnant women, to dock in Valencia.

-By Tuesday morning, migrants were waiting for Italy's Maritime Rescue Coordination Center (MRCC) to transfer 400 of those on board to two Coast Guard ships to ease pressure on the overcrowded Aquarius, said MSF, which operates the ship alongside aid organization SOS Méditerranée.

-MSF warned in a tweet that the plan would require the "exhausted" migrants to spend four more days at sea.
+Aid organizations, including Doctors Without Borders (MSF) and SOS Méditerranée, which operate the rescue ship Aquarius, have been critical of the Italian MRCC plan, warning that the "already exhausted" migrants would be forced to spend four more days at sea.

-"The better option would be to disembark the rescued people in the nearest port after which they can be transferred to Spain or other safe countries for further care and legal processing," it added.
+"The better option would be to disembark the rescued people in the nearest port after which they can be transferred to Spain or other safe countries for further care and legal processing," MSF said in a tweet Tuesday.

-Similarly, SOS Méditerranée said in a tweet that while rescue teams were relieved that authorities had started to find a solution, the result is "an extension of the time at sea not necessary for the shipwrecked."

 Aloys Vimard, MSF coordinator on board the Aquarius, said in a statement that the medical situation "remains stable for now, but people are exhausted and stressed and there is a high risk of worsening medical conditions and sanitation if disembarkation is delayed further."

+It said the US Navy had already rescued 41 people from the water, and reported another 12 dead people.

-Tensions in the Mediterranean are likely to rise as more rescue ships head for the Italian coast, including an Italian Coast Guard boat carrying 937 migrants that is due to dock in Catania, Sicily, later on Tuesday.
+In the early hours of Wednesday morning, an Italian Coast Guard boat carrying 937 migrants docked in Catania, Sicily.

-The migrants, and two people who had died, were pulled from the sea off the coast of Libya, Coast Guard spokesman Cosimo Nicastro told CNN.
+The migrants on board the Italian Coast Guard boat -- along with two people who had died -- were pulled from the sea off the coast of Libya, Coast Guard spokesman Cosimo Nicastro told CNN.

 Supplies sent to desperate boat